ainsleyowens/BioStatisticsAnalysis/PalmerPenguinsAnalysis.md

     :::

 If we want to `filter()` and only show certain rows, we can do that too.
+Here, we use the `filter()` function to analyze bill length and bill depth by species and island.
+Analysis of this data may show differences between bill length and bill depth by species or geographical location, which may pose further research questions.
+What about the environment or evolution of the species causes these differences?
+However, in this dataset there are not the same amount of penguins per species, which causes difficulty making statements about the species in the dataset.
+Because we have a large amount of Adelie penguins, we may draw conclusions about that species in this dataset, but with a small amount of Chinstrap and Gentoo penguins, it is difficult to draw conclusions that may speak to the species as a whole.

 ::: {.cell}